UCL-EO/uclgeog_msc_core/README.md

 ### Purpose of this course

-This course, newform0111 Scientific Computing, is a term 1 MSc module worth 15 credits (25% of the term 1 credits) that aims to:
+This course, uclgeog_msc_core Scientific Computing, is a term 1 MSc module worth 15 credits (25% of the term 1 credits) that aims to:

 * impart an understanding of scientific computing
 * give students a grounding in the basic principles of algorithm development and program construction